Corey Beaulieu

-Corey King Beaulieu (born November 22, 1983) is the guitarist of American heavy metal band Trivium.
+Corey King Beaulieu (born November 22, 1983) is an American musician best known as the guitarist of the heavy metal band Trivium.
 At live shows, he also performs backing and, sometimes, lead screaming vocals.

-Biography

-Personal life
+Early life

 Born in Dover-Foxcroft, Maine, Beaulieu is the second of two siblings in the Beaulieu family.
-His older sister, Sandy, lives in Maine and works with horses.
+His older sister Sandra, lives in Maine and works with horses.
 He is of French-Canadian descent.
 He attended high school at Foxcroft Academy and played ice hockey.
-He also graduated at Full Sail University in 2003.
+He graduated at Full Sail University in 2003.

 Career

 Beaulieu began to play guitar at the age of 14, studying under Bill Pierce at Mark's Music in Brewer, Maine.
 He said that Guns N' Roses first piqued his interest in rock music, but his main influence to become a musician was after hearing Metallica.

 He was asked to join Trivium when he tried out for the band, after the release of their first album Ember to Inferno in 2003.
 He performed backing vocals for Taking Dawn in 2010.
 Later, in 2011, Beaulieu performed guest vocals on Maine metal band Rebirth To End's song "The Weakness Randomization."